pantheon-systems/documentation/source/_docs/terminus/plugins.md

 ---
 Extend the functionality of Terminus and add commands by installing third party plugins.
 <Alert title="Note" type="info">
 If you are a plugin author, ensure your your plugin is updated for Terminus 2.
-See <a href="/docs/terminus-2-0/">Terminus 2.0</a> to compare the differences.
+See [Terminus 2.0](/docs/terminus-2-0/) to compare the differences.
 </Alert>
 ## Install Plugins
 <p class="instruction">Add plugins within the `$HOME/.terminus/plugins` directory on your local workstation.
 You may need to create the `$HOME/.terminus/plugins` directory if it does not already exist:</p>